AleksaVucak/Spray-and-Play/README.md

 ## Features
 ### Custom Drawing Tools
-Users can create original artwork using a variety of tools including, pencil, lines, shapes, fill tool, custom player-inspired stickers, and spray can with its texture.
+Users can create original artwork using a variety of tools including, pencil, marker, paint brush, airbrush, lines, shapes, fill tool, custom player-inspired stickers, and spray can with its texture.
 ### Colour Wheel
 Features a range of colors, including red, grey, black, blue, green, yellow, and white.
 ### NBA-Inspired Design
 The interface includes basketball-themed backgrounds and graphics.
 ### Sound Effects
 Plays the ESPN theme song continuously in the background.
+### Undo/Redo and Clear Canvas
+Artists can undo something they did not like, redo something they realize they liked later on in the drawing process.
+They can also clear the entire canvas if they wish to restart the entire art piece.
 ### Save/Load Canvas
 Users can save their creations or load existing files for further editing.